Emergency contraception from Nurx costs as little as $0 with insurance or $45 per pill without insurance.

 The progestin-only morning-after pill is available over the counter.
 Another type of morning-after pill featuring a non-hormonal formula is available by prescription only.
-Both of these emergency contraception options are available online at Nurx™.
+Both of these emergency contraception options are available online at Nurx.

 Over-the-Counter Emergency Contraception

 Progestin-only emergency contraception, also known as the morning-after pill, is available over the counter.
-Anyone one can buy it regardless of gender or age, and you do not need to show an ID to purchase it.
+Anyone can buy it regardless of gender or age, and you do not need to show an ID to purchase it.
 The pill should be taken within 72 hours of unprotected sex; the sooner you take it, the more effective it is.

 The most well-known type of progestin-only morning-after pill is Plan B One-Step.
-This pill also has several generic forms, including Take Action, My Way, and Next Choice One Dose, which are also available over the counter.
+This pill also has several generic forms, including New Day, Take Action, My Way, and Next Choice One Dose, which are also available over the counter.